 Not great.
 Millennials are reporting higher levels of mental health issues than older generations.
 Teens and college students are also experiencing rising rates of depression and anxiety.
-Women in particular are prone to things like depression.
+Women in particular are prone to things like depression and burnout.

 If you’re struggling with mental health challenges, here are some tips…

 Talk it out: Be open and honest about what you’re going through.
 Create a dialogue.
-Whether it’s with a friend, family member, co-worker, or support group, it’s important to talk about what you’re going through.
-Chances are you’ll find someone else who’s going through something similar.
+Whether it’s with a friend, family member, co-worker, or support group, it’s important to talk about what you’re dealing with.
+Chances are you’ll find someone else who’s facing something similar.

-Educate yourself: Take the time to really understand what you’re going through: what condition you might have, how it’s caused, the side effects, etc. Oh, and teach others about it too.
+Educate yourself: Take the time to really understand what you’re going through: what condition you might have, how it’s caused, the side effects, etc. (Here’s a good place to start.)

 Don’t let an illness define you: Your illness is part of who you are, not who you are entirely.

 Learning more about mental health can be a big step toward taking care of yourself.
 And ending the stigma around it for others, too.
 In Osaka’s words, “it’s O.K. to not be O.K., and it’s O.K. to talk about it.
 There are people who can help, and there is usually light at the end of any tunnel.”

 Sign up for the Daily Skimm email newsletter.